 The future of chatbots in the payments space holds much promise.
 One could imagine a world where conversational bots can be used to facilitate payments by helping customers access accounts, understand payment options, check balances and more.

 Here are some of the reasons chatbots may become an integral part of the payments process in the future.

 The obvious benefit of chatbots is how they enable customers to access information about their accounts at any day, time or place.
 Bots act as a support agent that can provide quick and detailed answers to queries as well as resolve complaints or issues regarding billing and payments.

-Smart chatbots that use advanced AI can also use context to detect certain emotions like frustration, allowing them to transfer queries or complaints to human agents.
+Smart chatbots that use advanced AI could potentially use context to detect certain emotions (like frustration or anger), allowing them to transfer queries or complaints to human agents.
 This is particularly helpful when addressing challenging situations during business hours.

 Easier to Navigate

-As with a lot of websites and apps, the user typically prefers to complete a payment in the least number of clicks, taps and swipes as possible.
-Chatbots allow users to get answers and make payments in a single chat window, allowing them to do more without leaving your site or getting lost.
+As with a lot of websites and apps, the user typically prefers to complete a payment in the fewest number of clicks, taps and swipes as possible.
+Chatbots allow users to get answers and make payments in a single chat window, allowing them to do more without leaving your site or getting lost in the navigation menus.

-By including chatbots on all your website pages and possibly on your social channels, you can create a predictable and intuitive payment channel for customers.
+By including chatbots on all your website, social profiles or apps, you could create a predictable and intuitive payment channel for customers.